Xanthochromia: Spectrophotometry

 Many laboratories rely on only the color of the cerebrospinal fluid to determine the presence or absence of xanthochromia.
 However, recent guidelines suggest that spectrophotometry should be performed.
 Spectrophotometry relies on the different transmittance, or conversely, absorbance, of light by different substances or materials, including solutes.
 Bilirubin absorbs light at wavelengths between 450 and 460 nm.
 Spectrophotometry can also detect the presence of oxyhemoglobin and methemoglobin, which absorb light at 410-418 nm and 403-410 nm, respectively, and also may indicate that bleeding has occurred; to identify substances in cerebrospinal fluid that absorb light at other wavelengths but are not due to bleeding, such as carotenoids; and to detect very small amounts of yellow color saturation (about 0.62%) which may be missed by visual inspection, especially when the cerebrospinal fluid has been examined under incandescent lighting or a tungsten desk lamp (corresponding to International Commission on Illumination standard illuminant A).

 Visual inspection is the most frequent method used in the United States to assess cerebrospinal fluid for xanthochromia, while spectrophotometry is used on up to 94% of specimens in the United Kingdom.
 There is still disagreement about whether or not to routinely use spectrophotometry or whether visual inspection is adequate, and one group of authors has even advocated measuring bilirubin levels.

+History

+The concept was introduced in 1902 in a French report on a case of pneumococcal meningitis.